 The Hayes Research Library

-Material from the Research Library does not circulate, but we are glad to provide access to visitors or make materials available in other ways.
+Material from the Research Library does not circulate, but we are glad to provide access to visitors, make scans, or provide information in other ways.

 The Perkins Archives